aws-samples/strong-typing-practices-with-cdk/README.md

 # STRONG TYPING PRACTICES WITH CDK

+**Note: This project is no longer actively maintained, please consider it for reference purposes only.**

 This project is shows a small example of how types can be used to declare a large number of infrastructure resources in a safe and concise manner.

 This code example is best understood when paired with this [blog post](https://aws.amazon.com/blogs/opensource/using-strong-typing-practices-to-declare-a-large-number-of-resources-with-aws-cdk/).